AckerlyXu/heima/articles/virtual-network/virtual-networks-udr-overview.md

 2. BGP route (when ExpressRoute is used)
 3. System route

-To learn how to create user defined routes, see [How to Create Routes and Enable IP Forwarding in Azure](/documentation/articles/virtual-network-create-udr-arm-template/).
+To learn how to create user defined routes, see [How to Create Routes and Enable IP Forwarding in Azure](./virtual-network-create-udr-arm-template.md).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > User defined routes are only applied to Azure VMs and cloud services.
 For instance, if you want to add a firewall virtual appliance between your on-premises network and Azure, you will have to create a user defined route for your Azure route tables that forwards all traffic going to the on-premises address space to the virtual appliance.
 You can also add a user defined route (UDR) to the GatewaySubnet to forward all traffic from on-premises to Azure through the virtual appliance.
 This is a recent addition.
 >
 >

 ### BGP routes
 If you have an ExpressRoute connection between your on-premises network and Azure, you can enable BGP to propagate routes from your on-premises network to Azure.
 These BGP routes are used in the same way as system routes and user defined routes in each Azure subnet.
-For more information see [ExpressRoute Introduction](/documentation/articles/expressroute-introduction/).
+For more information see [ExpressRoute Introduction](../expressroute/expressroute-introduction.md).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > You can configure your Azure environment to use force tunneling through your on-premises network by creating a user defined route for subnet 0.0.0.0/0 that uses the VPN gateway as the next hop.
 However, this only works if you are using a VPN gateway, not ExpressRoute.
 For ExpressRoute, forced tunneling is configured through BGP.
 >
 >